A Kanban primer for Scrum Teams

 2. Limit WIP (Work in Process)

 Once you have a Kanban board visualizing the flow, the next step is to implement a Kanban system.
 This calls for limiting the Work in Process, which in a Scrum context means you limit the amount of PBIs in progress at any time.
 As professional Scrum practitioners should know, the Sprint itself is a WIP Limit.
-A Sprint limits the number of PBIs that a Development Team forecasts it can complete during a fixed period.
+A Sprint limits the number of PBIs that the Developers forecast they can complete during a fixed period.
 This is such a powerful aspect of the Sprint that I wish more Scrum Teams would understand and use it.
 What typically happens when I talk to Scrum Teams about Kanban and limiting WIP is that they either come away with a deeper understanding of why the Sprint has been helping them focus and collaborate or they recognize that they’ve been missing something important in how they have been implementing Scrum.
 For both these cases, taking it one step further and using more granular limits on the number of PBIs active at the different stages of the team’s flow during the Sprint helps improve that flow, focus, and collaboration even further.

 WIP limits should be low enough that they introduce pain-- meaning that they push you beyond what you’re comfortable with and used to.
 You want to channel this pain towards ways of improving the team’s process and policies so that in the future, the flow will be better and the WIP limit will be less painful.
 Improving engineering practices, using techniques such as acceptance test-driven development (ATDD), reducing batch/PBI size, cross-training, or any other technique are all ways to make the WIP Limit more comfortable.
 Over time, as team capabilities improve, the WIP limit can be tightened to catalyze even more improvement in capabilities.
 Limiting WIP is an effective way to drive deep collaboration at the team level.